nora-weisser/Today-I-Learned/playwright/test-meta-tags.md

 ### Extract Meta Tags and Assert using Playwright

-1. Find meta tags on the page by visiting `View Page Sourse` or by navigatig to the Elements tab in Developer Tools in Chrome.
+1. Find meta tags on the page by visiting `View Page Sourse` or by navigatig to the `Elements` tab in `Developer Tools` in Chrome browser.

 2. Extract meta tags using Playwright and assert: